maumitabhaumik/maumitabhaumik.github.io/index.md

 - Paper selected for Talk at _XPRAG Fest 2025 - Experiments on the Semantics/Pragmatics Interface_ at ZAS, Berlin.

 - Paper selected for Lightning Talk at _Amsterdam Colloquium 2024_.

-- Poster presented at the _49th Annual Boston University Conference on Language Development (BUCLD-49)_.

 &nbsp;